pinobatch/numism/docs/gb_emu_testing.md

 ```
 INST E27614761C00, AF 0700, BC 0007, IEIF 0100
 ; disassembles to
-ld [$FF00+c], a  ; Set timer mode to 7 for use with IEIF 0400
+ldh [c], a  ; Set timer mode to 7 for use with IEIF 0400
 halt
 inc d       ; If no interrupt is pending, this runs once
 halt
 inc e  ; This runs twice because an interrupt is still pending
 ; ei   ; Change last byte to FB to see queued interrupts get handled